peroje1/credit_risk/README.md

 ---

 ### **Docker Mode**
+-
+- To make deployment simple and consistent, the entire project is containerized:
+- A MySQL container hosts the database and initializes schema via sql/01_schema.sql.
+- An App container runs Python scripts automatically after confirming the database is live (wait-for-db.sh).
+- The Docker Compose configuration ensures that the app waits for the MySQL service to become ready before execution, and that the ETL and scoring run automatically upon startup.
 - Runs the full ETL process automatically once.
 - The container exits after completion, but the **MySQL database remains active** for inspection.